What is Deconvolute?

 Traditional stateless scanners inspect individual text payloads but often miss infrastructure attacks where for example a compromised MCP server swaps a tool definition after discovery.

-Deconvolute protects your mcp sessions using the mcp_guard() wrapper, which cryptographically seals MCP tool definitions to prevent tampering.
-It enforces policy-as-code with a Default Deny model, effectively preventing the following threats:
+mcp_guard()wrapper, Deconvolute cryptographically seals MCP tool definitions to prevent tampering.
+It enforces policy-as-code with a Default Deny model, effectively preventing the following threats:- Shadowing: Servers exposing undeclared tools or hiding malicious functionality.

 - Rug Pulls: Servers changing a tool's definition between discovery and execution.